torvalds2010/docs-1/README.md

 # Contributing

-We're really happy if you want to contribut to make the documention better!
+We're really happy if you want to contribute to make the documentation better!
 This is done by creating a pull request.

 1. Install dependencies